nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 U+0050 ->    P	     80	    0120	Latin Capital letter P	0049
 U+0054 ->    T	     84	    0124	Latin Capital letter T	0053
 ```
-This is because we are comparing the *whole* `string` of data, not just the Pokemon character names.<br>
+This is because we are comparing the *whole* `string` of data, not just the Pokémon character names.<br>

 This is how I am thinking of it:<br>
 *lexicographically* where `smaller` than the proceeding alphabetical character...<br>